Maciej Skorża: Ettifaq

+Lech Poznań

 On 1 September 2014, Skorża began his tenure as manager of Lech Poznań, signing a three-year contract with the club.
-In his first season in charge, Lech Poznań won Polish Ekstraklasa with a 0-0 draw with Wisła Kraków.
+In his first season in charge, Lech Poznań won Polish Ekstraklasa with a 0–0 draw with Wisła Kraków.
 This was the third Polish title in his managerial career.
 This game was watched by 41,545 of fans from the stand, the highest attendance of the entire 2014–15 season in Poland.
 Lech started the next season with a Polish Super Cup 3–1 home win over Legia Warsaw.
 The game was attended by 40,088 fans, which is the record for the Super Cup's competition audience size.

+Pogoń Szczecin

+In May 2017, Skorża was announced to succeed Kazimierz Moskal at Pogoń Szczecin.
+However, he was sacked on 30 October 2017 as the club was at last place in the Ekstraklasa.

+United Arab Emirates U23

-From 19 March 2018 to 28 February 2020, Skorża led United Arab Emirates national under-23 team.
+From 19 March 2018 to 28 February 2020, Skorża coached the United Arab Emirates national under-23 team, in which he led them to win the bronze medal in the 2018 Asian Games, and to reach the quarter-finals of the 2020 AFC U-23 Championship with only 1 win.
+He got sacked after being defeated 5–1 by Uzbekistan national under-23 team at 2020 AFC U-23 Championship.

+Return to Lech Poznań

 On 10 April 2021, he was announced as the manager of Lech Poznań.
 He officially took over this position on 12 April.
 In the 2021–22 season, during which the club celebrated its 100th anniversary, Skorża led Lech to its 8th championship and finished as runners-up in Polish Cup.
 On 6 June 2022, he was granted release from his contract, citing personal reasons.

-On 10 November 2022, he ended his hiatus when it was announced he would take over as Urawa Red Diamonds' manager from the 2023 season onwards.